qgadrian/smokex/README.md

 ### Nice to have (next prio)

+* [ ] Store the server response to avoid loosing data and show raw data to client
 * [x] Hide `load more` button when reached end of page
 * [x] Allow set custom timeout per each step
-* [ ] Add button to view plan definition from execution view
+* [x] Add button to view plan definition from execution view
 * [ ] Add select option with predefine cron sentences to make it easier to use (including a `custom` option that will show the input to be edited)
 * [ ] Delete plans
+* [ ] When a request fails
 * [~] Generate digest on Docker build.
 UPDATE: seems that not working 100%
 * [ ] Create environment variables for configurations, for example `apps/smokex/lib/smokex/users.ex`